top of box

 R:March

-Rhythm, i.e. Jig, Reel, March.
+Rhythm, e.g., Jig, Reel, March.
 There isn't a set group of categories—that is, you can put whatever you want here—though sometimes if an authoring program recognizes the stated rhythm, playback may be improved.
-This often appears on the upper left of the score.
+Your stated rhythm often appears on the upper left of the printed score.

 M:2/4